NAELA Journal Article Guidelines

 Once a proposal has been accepted:

-• When writing your book review, please conform text to The Associated Press Stylebook and citations to ALWD Citation Manual.
-See citation tip sheet in right column.
+• When writing your book review, please use the Associated Press Stylebook for text and the ALWD Guide to Legal Citation for footnotes.
+See the citation tip sheet in right column.

 • Submission does not guarantee publication.
 NAELA Journal reserves the right to reject any article submitted for publication whether solicited or not.

-• Authors should provide a brief biographical statement for publication with the article.
+• Authors should provide a brief biography for publication in the article.

 Transmittal